mawrkus/pull-request-review-guide/README.md

 Small successive PRs, each one focused on a single change, will be reviewed more quickly and more thoroughly.

-Always try to organize your work in order to be able to break a complex task into a succession of simpler ones.
-Your reviewers will thank you for not stealing all their time and you will benefit of a faster and better feedback!
+Try to organize your work in order to be able to break a complex task into a succession of simpler ones.
+Your reviewers will thank you for not stealing a lot of their time and you will benefit of a faster and better feedback.

 • [Go to top](#-guidelines) •

 #### Rome wasn't built in a day / Create new tasks

-If the need for a big refactoring or substantial changes arise during the review, create directly a new task and add a link to it in the review.
+If the need for a big refactoring or substantial changes arise during the review, create a new task and add a link to it in the review.

 Remember that, the longer a review takes, the more the changes, the higher are the risks for merge conflicts, and for a decrease in motivation for everyone participating in the review.